openwrt/packages/net/travelmate/files/README.md

 Finally enable E-Mail support in travelmate and add a valid E-Mail receiver address.

 ## Captive Portal auto-logins
 For automated captive portal logins you can reference an external shell script per uplink.
 All login scripts should be executable and located in '/etc/travelmate' with the extension '.login'.
-Currently the package ships five ready to run auto-login scripts:
+The package ships multiple ready to run auto-login scripts:
-    * 'wifionice.login' for german ICE hotspots
+    * 'wifionice.login' for ICE hotspots (DE)
     * 'db-bahn.login' for german DB railway hotspots via portal login API (still WIP, only tested at Hannover central station)
     * 'chs-hotel.login' for german chs hotels
-    * 'h-hotels.login' for Telekom hotspots in german h+hotels
+    * 'h-hotels.login' for Telekom hotspots in h+hotels (DE)
+    * 'julianahoeve.login' for Julianahoeve beach resort (NL)
+    * 'telekom.login' for telekom hotspots (DE)
+    * 'vodafone.login' for vodafone hotspots (DE)
     * 'generic-user-pass.login' a template to demonstrate the optional parameter handling in login scripts

 A typical and successful captive portal login looks like this: